kohloderso/KBCV/README.md

 ==========
 Overview
 -----------------------------------------------

 This app will allow its users to interactively perform the Knuth-Bendix completion procedure.
-(Up until now it's just the very bare bones of the app.)

 Installation
 -------------
 You will need: